joegreene/2015-Fall-CS-121/README.md

 I post all my material in [directories](http://www.computerhope.com/jargon/d/director.htm) of this [repository](http://www.merriam-webster.com/dictionary/repository).
-Whenever I refer to files/folders in the weekly folders, they are always in that same area.
+Whenever I refer to files/folders in the weekly folders, they are always in the file listing (named according to their purpose).

 __Meeting Times__: (if asked to sign-in at the door tell them you're going to my SI)
 - Tuesdays:  1:00 - 2:15PM @ CASECS (CS-201; I'll be at the whiteboard, middle table)